-We have issued our report dated February 5, 2004 accompanying the consolidated financial statements and schedules included in the Annual Report of Federal Realty Investment Trust on Form 10-K, as amended, for the year ended December 31, 2003.
-We hereby consent to the incorporation by reference of said report in the Registration Statement of Federal Realty Investment Trust on Form S-3.
+We have issued our reports dated March 2, 2005, accompanying the consolidated financial statements and schedules and management's assessment of the effectiveness of internal control over financial reporting, included in the Annual Report of Federal Realty Investment Trust on Form 10-K for the year ended December 31, 2004.
+We hereby consent to the incorporation by reference of said reports in the Registration Statement of Federal Realty Investment Trust on Form S-3.